Antonio Felipe

-Antonio "Tone" Dario Felipe is an American politician.
+Antonio Dario "Tone" Felipe (born February 2, 1996) is an American politician.
 He was first elected to the Connecticut House of Representatives in a 2019 special election.

-Felipe was orn on February 2, 1996, in Bridgeport, Connecticut, to parents Ruben Felipe and Stephanie Cuomo, the oldest of five Children.
+Felipe was born in Bridgeport, Connecticut, to parents Ruben Felipe and Stephanie Cuomo, the oldest of five Children.
 He is of Puerto Rican, Italian, Dominican and Irish descent.
 Felipe's father worked as deputy chief of staff for Bill Finch during Finch's term as mayor of Bridgeport His great grandfather, Eustaquio Ramos, served as the Mayor of Las Marias Puerto Rico from 1949-1964.
 Felipe managed the political campaigns of state representative Christopher Rosario, who subsequently served as Deputy Speaker and became the longest-serving Representative in the 128th District's history and city councillor Maria Viggiano among other local races.
 He also served as a field coordinator for former State Senator Andres Ayala and former Mayor Bill Finch.
 Felipe was the youngest field coordinator in Connecticut for former Governor Dannel Malloy in 2014, running the Bridgeport field team at age 18.
 His other campaign work includes taking on roles in support of Congressman Jim Himes, Senator Chris Murphy and Governor Ned Lamont.
 Felipe now works as Manager of Community Partnerships at the University of Bridgeport in addition to his legislative work.